 God has called both women and men for Christian service.
 Historically, both parent institutions of Gordon-Conwell had women faculty and welcomed women students to all their educational programs.
 A. J. Gordon was a well-known advocate, in his day, of the preaching ministry of women.
 Gordon-Conwell continues to welcome women to all its degree programs, seeking to build a community in which all of Christ’s people, regardless of gender, find warm acceptance.

 Gordon-Conwell, as an educational institution, does not ordain anyone.
 As a multi-denominational seminary, it recognizes that the churches, which it serves, decide which ministries should be formalized by ordination.
 But it seeks and welcomes women who are preparing themselves for any form of service in the church, including the ordained ministry.
 Since the seminary accepts women who are training for this purpose, the responsibility of students, faculty, staff, and administration is to relate to one another so that Christ’s call can be pursued freely without the impediment of exclusive or insensitive words and actions.
 Women preparing for ministry, therefore, should receive personal encouragement from all members of the community.

 To that end, the Seminary is committed to the full inclusion of women, their contributions and concerns, in recruitment and admission of students, for teaching, for administering and planning curriculum, chapels, and convocations, and for filling faculty, administrative, and other appointments.

 Student spouses may audit one course per semester as per the guidelines set forth by the Registration Office.
 Other opportunities are made available through the Ockenga Institute.

-An old fashioned New England Chowdafest is held each year on the campus property following the Fall registration.
+An old-fashioned New England Chowderfest is held each year on the campus property following the Fall registration.
 Students and their families are treated to a traditional menu, and students have the opportunity to meet the faculty, administration and staff, and celebrate the beginning of the school year together.

 Contact Jana Holiday (Dean of Students) at [email protected] regarding the Student Life Services webpages.